popphp/pop-kettle/README.md

 `pop-kettle` is a CLI-helper application for the Pop PHP Framework that allows a user to quickly build the scaffolding for an application.
-It is included with the Pop PHP Framework as the command `kettle` within the main directory.
+It is included with the Pop PHP Framework as the command `kettle` within the main project directory.

 [Top](#pop-kettle)